Installing Linux

 After switching back and forth between KDE Neon and Kubuntu a few times, I think that Kubuntu is a much more stable and easy to use operating system.
 KDE Neon may have the latest KDE software, but Kubuntu seems to work a lot better with non-KDE software, at least for self taught programmers like me.

-I’ve been using KDE Neon for 6 months or so.
+I’ve been using KDE Neon for a year or so.
 I finally got used to all it’s weird quirks, like using a different repository, with all the latest software.
 It is okay.
 It is not as comfortable as Kubuntu, but the advantage of using KDE Neon is, when I get a complete local software development environment set up, I will be able to work on improving the KDE applications I like using.

 I tried Pop-OS!, with the POP-OS! modified GNOME desktop, for about 6 weeks during the summer of 2020.
-I like Pop-OS!, mainly because it is produced by System76, the Linux hardware company.
+I like Pop-OS!, mainly because it is produced by System76, a Linux hardware company.
 They produce computers with Linux installed by default.
 I like that.

 Pop-OS! is a great operating system.
 I like it.
 It took me a while to get it configured the way I like, because the way to do that is so different from KDE.
 Now that I do have it properly configured.
 GNOME is a pretty cool desktop.